sButtons/sbuttons/README.md

 ### Adding dark-mode as an attribute

-Adding the `data-theme="dark"` as an attribute to a body element or parent element.It can be added to any container element of the button.For example:
+Adding the `data-theme="dark"` as an attribute to a body element .It can be added to any container element of the button.For example:

 ```html
 <body data-theme="dark"><button class="sbtn dashed-btn orange-btn">Dark-Mode</button></body>